Pearson Algebra 1 Common Core, 2011

 Diagram of the solutions to y greater than or equal to -x+16 and y less than or equal to -23/28 x + 120/7 overlapping each other

 The common solutions for the given system lie in the region where the shaded regions overlap, including the boundary lines.
-However, because and stand for the number of pieces of art, they can only be whole numbers.
+However, because x and y stand for the number of pieces of art, they can only be whole numbers.
 We need to only consider integer pairs contained within the overlapping shaded region.
 A few examples are presented below.

 Diagram of the solutions to y greater than or equal to -x+16 and y less than or equal to -23/28 x + 120/7 overlapping each other with seven points in the solution set to both marked